 There’s nothing you can do about the distance of your new home from your old one, but you can reduce the cost of your move by reducing how much you need the remover to transport.

-We’ve been moving families and individuals around the North East for over 16 years and have, on many occasions, heard our customers say things like, “Put those in the garage.
+A-Z Moving and Storage have been moving families and individuals around the North East for over 16 years and have, on many occasions, heard our customers say things like, “Put those in the garage.
 I don’t know why we brought them with us.” and “Leave them over there, we’ll probably throw them away”.

 This seems like a waste of money, not just because there is often value in the items thrown away, but because the customer has paid us to move them, only to dispose of them at the other end.